-For the three months ended March 31, 2007 and 2006, options and other exercisable convertible securities totaling 2,677,320 and 20,910,480 shares, respectively, were excluded from the calculation as their effect would have been antidilutive.
+For the three months ended March 31, 2008 and 2007, options and other exercisable convertible securities totaling 3,011,331 and 2,677,320 shares, respectively, were excluded from the calculation as their effect would have been antidilutive.

-4. Comprehensive Loss
+5. Comprehensive Loss

-The Company has applied Statement of Financial Accounting Standards ("SFAS") No. 130, Reporting Comprehensive Income, which requires that all components of comprehensive income, including net income, be reported in the financial statements in the period in which they are recognized.
+The Company has applied SFAS No. 130, Reporting Comprehensive Income, which requires that all components of comprehensive income, including net income, be reported in the financial statements in the period in which they are recognized.
 Comprehensive income is defined as the change in equity during a period from transactions and other events and circumstances from non-owner sources.
 Net income and other comprehensive income, including foreign currency translation adjustments and unrealized gains and losses on investments, are reported, net of their related tax effect, to arrive at comprehensive income.
-The components of other comprehensive loss for the three months ended March 31, 2007 and 2006, and for the period from May 26, 2004 (inception) through March 31, 2007, were as follows:
+The components of other comprehensive loss for the periods presented were as follows: